hassanShakur/expert-sys/README.md

 :- initialization(goal, halt).
 ```

-This Prolog program defines predicates for computing the distance matrix, finding the Minimum Spanning Tree (MST), minimum weighted matching, and Euler tour.
-Finally, it computes the TSP tour using the XIS algorithm and prints the result.

 To run this program, save it in a file (e.g., `tsp.pl`) and consult it with a Prolog interpreter:

 ```prolog